EstateJS/sites/docs/docs/guides/6-data.md

 This command keeps the `Exercise` objects pointed to by the `exercises` variable updated.

 :::tip underlying object
-Even if you had mulitiple copies of the `exercises` variable, with different variable names, the object they all point to will be kept updated by `Estate` via the subscription.
+Even if you had mulitiple copies of the `exercises` variable, with different variable names, the objects they all point to will be kept updated by `Estate` via the subscription.
 :::

 ### Update Notification

 Additionally, after you've subscribed to updates for a Data element you can get notified after updates have been made.
 This is a great place to refresh your UI or otherwise make presentation-layer changes.

-* Attach a listener with the `addUpdateListener` function on the `estate` object passing it the Data elements to attach the listener to and a callback function you want called when updates happen.
+Attach a listener with the `addUpdateListener` function on the `estate` object passing it one or more Data elements to attach the listener to and a callback function you want called when updates happen.

 ```typescript
 estate.addUpdateListener(exercises, (e: DataUpdatedEvent<Exercise>) => {